ngageoint/sarpy/README.md

 Issues and Bugs
 ---------------
+Support for Python 2 has been dropped.

-The core sarpy functionality has been tested for Python 2.7.17, 3.6, 3.7, 3.8,
+The core sarpy functionality has been tested for Python 3.6, 3.7, 3.8, and 3.9.
-and 3.9.
 Other versions should be considered unsupported.
 Changes to sarpy for the sole purpose of supporting a Python version beyond end-of-life are unlikely to be considered.

 Information regarding any discovered bugs would be greatly appreciated, so please feel free to create a github issue.
 If more appropriate, **do not hesitate to